Alliantum/odoo_automatic_mailing/README.md

 ## Installation

+This module depends on [this module](https://github.com/Alliantum/odoo_invoice_addresses) in order to work.

-Nothing is required for this installation, just like a regular module.
+Nothing more is required for this installation, just like a regular module.
 But of course for this to work you will need to have configured your [outgoing mail server](https://www.odoo.com/documentation/user/14.0/discuss/advanced/email_servers.html#how-to-manage-outbound-messages).

 ## Usage